Car Accident Lawyers in Hamilton & Toronto

 If you are recovering from a recent car accident and think it’s time to retain the help of a lawyer contact us!

-By filling out our Contact Form or calling our Personal Injury lawyers at 1-647-495-8995 we can provide a Free and confidential car accident evaluation.
+By filling out our Contact Form or calling our Personal Injury lawyers at 1-647-495-8995 we can provide a confidential car accident evaluation and determine if we can be of help.
 With law offices in both Toronto and Hamilton we’ll meet you where it’s convenient.
 There are no fees unless I win or settle your case.